Spyro (musician)

 Oludipe Oluwasanmi David (born October 1, 1990) professionally known as Spyro is a Nigerian singer and songwriter, he gained widespread recognition after the release of his single "Billing" which was released in July 2022.
 He is best known for his song "Who is your Guy?" which was first released in November 2022 and re-released in March 2023 as a remix featuring Tiwa Savage.

 Spyro also has music collaborations with Mayorkun, Dremo, Sound Sultan, Diamond Platnumz, Davido and many others.

-Background, education and career
+Early life and education

-Spyro was born in Lagos and he hails from Lagos State.
+Oludipe Oluwasanmi David was born in Lagos and he hails from Lagos State.
 His primary school education was in New Mainland Children School.
 He then proceeded to Model College, Meiran where he completed his secondary school education.
 He graduated from the University of Ibadan in Oyo state.

+Career

-He started his musical career at a very tender age where he began singing in a church choir.
+Spyro started his musical career at a very tender age where he began singing in a church choir.
 He started music professionally in 2017 and he grew up choosing Usher and Joe as his mentors which has an influence in his music style.
 He started off as an independent artist and is still currently an independent artist under the auspices of TAP Music Entertainment.

 Spyro revealed that he had humble beginnings and struggled so much that he had to resort to seeking financial assistance from his friends from university to feed himself.